edgedb/easy-edgedb/chapter10/index.md

 In this case, the type is called a `tuple<str, int64>`.

-Before we start using these tuples, let's make sure that we understand the difference between tuplys and arrays.
+Before we start using these tuples, let's make sure that we understand the difference between tuples and arrays.
 To start, let's look at slicing arrays and strings in a bit more detail.

 Previously we learned how to use square brackets to access part of an array or a string.
 So this query: